umee-network/docs/docs/overview/faq/umee-token.md

 <details><summary>What is the UX token used for?</summary>

 _UX tokens are used to pay for network fees on the UX chain, to provide Proof of Stake consensus to the UX network, and for protocol governance.
-You can read more about UX token uses in Umee’s [documentation](https://umeeversity.umee.cc/overview/umee-token/token-utility.html)_
+You can read more about UX token uses in UX [documentation](https://umeeversity.umee.cc/overview/UX-token/token-utility.html)_

 </details>